 1933's King Kong was made by RKO Pictures.
 Merian C. Cooper, who created King Kong and directed the film, assumed he owned the rights, and had merely lent them out to RKO for two movies.
 (For what it's worth, everyone in charge at RKO at the time thought the same thing, too.)
 By the '60s, he realized he didn't have any documentation proving that, so all he could really claim was the film's novelization.
 In 1975, Dino De Laurentiis bought the rights to remake the movie from RKO - but Universal claimed they already had the remake rights, and went to court.

 In court, Universal claimed the copyright on the novel had expired without renewal, so the character was public domain.
-On November 24, 1976, the judge found in their favor, but also that the plot of the 1933 movie was still protected: so anyone could use the character, but not the specific story elements.
+On November 24, 1976, the judge found in their favor, but also that the plot of the 1933 movie was still protected: so anyone could use the character, but not the specific story elements the movie invented. (cf. how Frankenstein is in the public domain, but the green, square-headed version is still protected.)
 Universal put their plans for a remake on hold, but got a cut of the percentage of De Laurentiis' version.

 The judge in the Nintendo case shredded 1982 Universal to bits.
 They were suing - and already making a profit from - a character they themselves had fought to say they didn't own?
 They couldn't own?
 No one could own?
 And they knew from the start they didn't own the character the way they were claiming to?
 Universal had effectively been stealing money from every company, and they now had to pay all of it back.
 As well as all Nintendo's legal fees.
 Going after Donkey Kong cost Universal Studios millions of dollars.
 And then even more as they kept appealing the decision throughout the decade, losing and losing every time.